Su Tong

 Tong Zhonggui (童忠贵 (Tóng Zhōngguì); born January 23, 1963), known by the pen name of Su Tong (苏童 (蘇童, Sū Tóng)) is a Chinese writer.
 He was born in Suzhou and lives in Nanjing.

 He entered the Department of Chinese at Beijing Normal University in 1980, and started to publish novels in 1983.
 He is now vice president of the Jiangsu Writers Association.
 Known for his controversial writing style, Su is one of the most acclaimed novelists in China.
+His novella, Raise the Red Lantern (1990), was adapted into a film of the same name by Zhang Yimou in 1991.

 Work

 Su has written seven full-length novels and over 200 short stories, some of which have been translated into English, German, Italian and French.

 He is best known in the West for his novella Raise the Red Lantern (originally titled Wives and Concubines), published in 1990.
 The book was adapted into the film, Raise the Red Lantern by director Zhang Yimou.
 The book has since been published under the name given to the film in the English version and in some other versions.
 His other works available in English translation are Rice, My Life as Emperor, Petulia's Rouge Tin (Hongfen in Chinese), Binu and the Great Wall (tr.
 Howard Goldblatt), Madwoman on the Bridge and Other Stories, Tattoo: Three Novellas and The Boat to Redemption, also translated by Goldblatt.

 His novel Petulia's Rouge Tin, about two Shanghai prostitutes at the time of Liberation in 1949, has been adapted to two films: Li Shaohong's Blush (Hongfen, 1994) and Huang Shuqin's Rouged Beauties (Hongfen Jiaren, 1995).

 In 2009, he was awarded the Man Asian Literary Prize for his work The Boat to Redemption, the second Chinese writer to win the prize.

 In 2011, Su Tong was nominated to win the Man Booker International Prize.
 In 2015, he was a co-winner of the Mao Dun Literature Prize for Shadow of the Hunter.